OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/intro-to-lan.md

 <img src="/pre-security/network-fundamentals/assets/router-example.png" alt="Router example" style="width:300px">

 Routers connect networks and pass data between them.
-It does this via routing.
+They do this via routing.

-Routing is the name of the process of creating a path between two networks and data travelling across successfully.
+Routing is the name of the process of creating a path between two networks and data travelling across it successfully.

 Routing is useful when devices are connected by many paths.